Super Lawyers - Badge

 Experienced Attorneys Handling Slip and Fall Lawsuits in Chicago

-A Chicago slip and fall attorney from Rosenfeld Injury Lawyers helps people injured on someone else’s property due to an owner’s negligence.
-Our team handles cases in Chicago from start to finish—investigating the cause, proving liability, negotiating with insurance companies, and pursuing compensation on your behalf.
+A top-rated Chicago slip and fall attorney from Rosenfeld Injury Lawyers helps people injured on someone else’s property due to an owner’s negligence.

 With decades of experience, we can handle any type of slip and fall claim.
 Contact us for a free consultation today.